AndreaFalanti/popnas/README.md

 ## TODO
 - Improve and tweak best model training script.
-- Improve plots generated.
+- Improve quality of plots generated, adding new relevant metrics if useful.
 - Investigate the "Model failed to serialize as JSON.
 Ignoring... " warning triggered by tensorboard call.
   It seems to not alter the program flow, but it's worth a check.
 - Logic for handling -h parameter was faulty from the start.
 Since this functionality has never been used, it's possible to deprecate it or otherwise it should be completed.
 - Restore procedure logic must be revisited and fixed, it was probably not working properly from the start.
+This functionality has never been used, but it can be nice to have in case the algorithm would take a lot of time on larger dataset.
+- Generalize on other datasets, right now some logic is basically hardcoded for CIFAR-10 usage, but it shouldn't be too difficult to support other datasets.